apache/druid/docs/querying/datasource.md

 ### `unnest`

-> The unnest datasource is currently only available as part of a native query.

 Use the `unnest` datasource to unnest a column with multiple values in an array.
 For example, you have a source column that looks like this: